ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 The logic used to formulate file names depends on the type of instance.

 The name of each real instance is composed as follows: WELL-[incremental id]_[timestamp of oldest observation].parquet.
 Example: WELL-00014_20170917140000.parquet.
 Each real well is associated with a unique id, regardless of the type of event (subdirectory).
+As each real well can give rise to one or multiple instances, the [timestamp of oldest observation] part is needed to uniquely identify them.

 The name of each simulated instance is composed as follows: SIMULATED_[incremental id].parquet.
 Example: SIMULATED_00072.parquet.
-The incremental id is initialized from 1 for each type of event (subdirectory).
+The incremental id is initialized from 1 for each type of event (subdirectory) and is sufficient to uniquely identify all its simulated instances.

 The name of each hand-drawn instance is composed as follows: DRAWN_[incremental id].parquet.
 Example: DRAWN_00007.parquet.
-The incremental id is initialized from 1 for each type of event (subdirectory).
+The incremental id is initialized from 1 for each type of event (subdirectory) and is sufficient to uniquely identify all its hand-drawn instances.

 All Parquet files are created with Pyarrow engine [[20]](#20) and Brotli compression [[21]](#21).
 These choices were made on the basis of the good compromise between compression ratio and reading time.